sagrawal8/C-Projects/Assignment6_ConcurrentArtists/part1/README.md

 Worst type of starvation: Deadlock - If I forgot to unlock a lock, the piece of code within the lock will never get accessed by any other thread as it will stay locked permanently, and will lead to a deadlock.
 Can be fixed by unlocking.

-General Starvation: Infinite loop within locked code, High Big O complexity for locked code.
+General Starvation: Infinite loop within locked code, High Big O complexity for locked code; Fixed by optimization.

 ## Rubric